ralfbiedert/cheats.rs/content/_index.md

 ```

 - Once the address of a variable is taken via `&b` or `&mut b` the variable is marked as **borrowed**.
-- While borrowed, the content of the addess cannot be modified anymore via original binding `b`.
+- While borrowed, the content of the address cannot be modified anymore via original binding `b`.
 - Once address taken via `&b` or `&mut b` stops being used (in terms of LOC) original binding `b` works again.